7ayushgupta/ESC101-Project-Track/README.md

 * 1st March: Changing backend server from Python to a NodeJS HTTP Server, front-end remains some.
 Decision taken due to a lot of shortcomings using a Python backend, such as poor support of handling events, etc. (Would have to use a lot of libraries and still would not have got the required result)

+* 4th March: Basic layout completed, need to add authentication and rooms option needs to be integrated with Frontend.
+Approximating deadline as 8th March for this.